 So let's have a closer look at each member of the entire Amazon multi-room family...

 The smallest and most affordable Echo speaker is now in its fourth generation, and love or loathe the aesthetic, it's a top little performer for the money.
-It has the same 1.6in driver as last year's model (albeit now forward-firing), and has the same 70 percent increase in maximum volume.
+It has the same 1.6-in driver as the third-gen model (albeit now forward-firing), and has the same 70 per cent increase in maximum volume.
 The LED speech light is now at the base of the sphere, creating quite a futuristic vibe.

 The Echo Dot is similar to the Apple HomePod Mini in stature – placed side by side, the two speakers are almost identical in form.
 Under the hood is a new chip, which promises to make Alexa’s response times up to twice as fast.
 In our tests, the newer Dot does respond quicker – and with clearer, less muffled diction than in the older hockey puck-shaped Dot.